 METHODOLOGY

 The study was conducted at Musakanya market located in Mpika district, Zambia.
 Mpika is the provincial capital of Muchinga province of Zambia with Musakanya market being the largest and one of the busiest informal trading markets in the district.
 Over the last decade, the population of traders at Musakanya market has significantly increased and the market has expanded to accommodate the increasing population of traders who are predominantly women.
-In order to investigate how the support that women entrepreneurs in the informal sector receive affects their businesses, the study employed a mixed-method approach to data collection using quantitative and qualitative research methods.
+In order to investigate how the support women entrepreneurs in the informal sector receive affects their businesses, the study employed a mixed-method approach of data collection usingboth quantitative and qualitative research methods.
 The approach involved collecting, analyzing and integrating data from semi-structured questionnaires, semi-structured interviews and focus group discussions.
 The quantitative approach provided a measure of how the support that the women entrepreneurs in the informal sector have received has affected their business while the qualitative methods unveiled deeper insights on the ways that the support has affected their businesses.

 Women entrepreneurs in the informal sector aged between 19 and 65 years were considered for this study.
 The total sample of the study was 81 from which 60 women entrepreneurs were sampled using systematic random sampling and administered a structured questionnaire while 2 focus group discussions were conducted with another 15 women entrepreneurs who were purposively selected.
 The first FGD comprised 8 women in the age range 19-35 while the other was with 7 women in the age group of 36 and 65.
 In addition to the survey and FGDs, in-depth interviews were also conducted with 6 key informants from Ministry of Small and Medium Enterprises, Vision Fund, CAMFED, Mpika district council, Musakanya market trader’s representative and Citizen Economic Empowerment Commission (CEEC).

 To analyze the quantitative data, descriptive analysis was utilized.
 Preliminary analysis of quantitative data began with creation of a database for capturing data in IBM Statistical Package for Social Sciences (IBMSPSS).
 Thereafter, post-coding of open-ended questions on the questionnaire and cleaning entries was done.
 Frequency distribution tables and cross-tabulations were done and results were presented in form of tables, graphs and pie charts.
 On the other hand, the qualitative data was analyzed thematically which involved systematic identification, organizing, and offering insight into, patterns of meaning (themes) across a dataset.
 This method of qualitative data analysis was particularly helpful for this study in that it is a flexible method that allowed the researcher to focus on the data in numerous different ways.
-Reporting of the qualitative data was done which included the interpretation of the different aspects of the analysed data in the form of narrations without distortion of the responses from the study participants.
+Reporting of the qualitative data was done which included the interpretation of the different aspects of the analysed data in the form of verbatim narrations without distortion of the responses from the study participants.

 THEORETICAL FRAMEWORK